pactflow/docs.pactflow.io/website/docs/docs/how_to.md

 ## Delete all pacts for a consumer/provider

 On the Overview page, click on the vertical `...` icon in the top right of the Overview pane.
 Select `Delete all pacts`.
 This will delete all versions of the pact.
-It will keep the consumer and provider, and all other data related to them (webhooks, application versions, and tags).
+It will keep the consumer and provider, and all other data related to them (webhooks, application versions, branches, and tags).

 ## Delete all pacts and associated objects for a consumer/provider

 On the Overview page, click on the vertical `...` icon in the top right of the Overview pane.
 Select `Delete integration`.
-This will delete all data associated with this integration (applications, pacts, verifications, application versions, tags and webhooks) that are not associated with other integrations.
+This will delete all data associated with this integration (applications, pacts, verifications, application versions, branches, tags and webhooks) that are not associated with other integrations.

 ## Delete verification results